- 1. Introduction

 The RRP itself does not have specific legal powers as a panel; it is a voluntary group established by the forum signatories.
 As individual organisations retain their respective powers and restrictions under their own legislation however, this allows members of the RRP to take appropriate action.

 This protocol does not take priority over safeguarding procedures.
-Any organisation that suspects an adult is at risk of or experiencing abuse or neglect must follow its safeguarding procedures for managing these types of concerns (see Trafford Safeguarding Adults Procedures, Safeguarding Enquiries).
+Any organisation that suspects an adult is at risk of or experiencing abuse or neglect must follow its safeguarding procedures for managing these types of concerns (see Trafford Safeguarding Adults Procedures, Safeguarding Enquiries chapter).
 Nobody should wait to activate the protocol instead of acting on safeguarding concerns; immediate action should always be taken where necessary.

 6. Recording Requirements